Love-13/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A shell script that create a file
+a script that writes into filels_cwd_content